Privacy Principles

 2.4 Sensitive Information

-Principle: System designers should not assume that particular information is or is not sensitive.
+Principle 2.4: There is broad consensus that some categories of information such as credit card numbers or precise geolocation are sensitive, but system designers should not assume that other categories of information are therefore not sensitive.
 Whether information is considered sensitive can vary depending on a person's circumstances and the context of an interaction, and it can change over time.

 websitesuser agentsAPI designers